 Try not to leave too many leaves on the stem.
 Usually a couple leaves will suffice.
 Keep your cutting in a low-light location initially.
 The reduced light will encourage rapid root development.

-Propagation from slips is also quite common.
+Another common way to propagate prayer plants is via slips.
+You can do this while you repotting prayer plants.
 But what is a slip, and how does this process work?

-To prepare slips, you’ll want to look over your healthy plant.
-If there’s many different stems, and they all appear to be vigorous, you can divide these into slips.
+To prepare slips for propagating prayer plants, you’ll want to look over your healthy plant.
+If there’s many different stems, and they all appear to be vigorous, you can divide these into slips similar to the process of root division.

 Prepare fresh potting medium and clean pots.
 Then, remove your plant from its existing pot.
 Gently brush off excess soil to expose the root system.